eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 I just [published a post about California's Top-2 system](../ca-top-2/){:target="_blank"} in which I talk about the issues with jungle primaries and vote splitting.
 The fundamental idea of a jungle primary is this:

-> Put all candidates on a single primary ballot, from every party, let people vote, and then the top vote-getters advance to a final runoff<d-footnote>This is technically a "nonpartisan blanket primary" but that's so wordy, let's just call it a "jungle".</d-footnote>.
+> A **jungle primary** puts all candidates, from all parties, on a single primary ballot.
+Voters from every party can participate, and then the top vote-getters advance to a final runoff<d-footnote>This is technically a "nonpartisan blanket primary" but that's so wordy, let's just call it a "jungle".</d-footnote>.

 The idea is to force candidates to be held accountable to all voters, rather than just those from their party<d-footnote>For example, in a state like California, the election would often be decided entirely in the Democratic primary, with Republicans getting effectively no say in the outcome.</d-footnote>.
 The *hope* is that this would elevate consensus candidates with low visibility and boost third parties.
 These lofty aspirations have largely not materialized because voters can still only choose a single candidate--more on that shortly.